Living droplets with mesoscale swimmers

-To verify the validity of our results, we compare our empirical findings with the direct swimming speed measurements on crowded robotic toy fish in 2D confinement by Boudet \textit{et al}.~\cite{Boudet2025} (red data in Fig. \ref{fig:fig3}c plotted as a function of area density $NA_{\mathrm{fish}}/A_{\mathrm{c}}$, where $A_{\mathrm{fish}}=0.25\pi\cdot 7.6 \cdot 1.9$ cm$^2$ is the cross-sectional area of the fish and $A_{\mathrm{c}}=\pi R_{\mathrm{c}}^2$ is the area of the 2D circular confinement of radius $R_{\mathrm{c}}=0.15$ m).
-Both datasets show a decrease in swimming speed with increased swimmer density.
-The difference in the slope of the data, which is empirically quantified by a power law fit of the form $U_{\mathrm{c}}/U_{\mathrm{0}} \sim {N^*}^{-0.4}$ for the toy fish and $U_{\mathrm{c}}/U_{\mathrm{0}} \sim {N^*}^{-0.7}$ for \textit{Artemia}, may be attributed to several differences between the systems.
-Firstly, our experiment involves 3D confinement at $L \sim \mathcal{O}(R)$ whereas the toy fish move in 2D confinement at $L \ll R$.
-Secondly, we have worked with a living organism which actively adapts and responds to its environment in a much more intricate manner than a robotic toy fish.
-Lastly, the difference in Reynolds number at the mesoscale of \textit{Artemia} ($\mathrm{Re}=10^0-10^1$~\cite{backholm_artemia,Williams1994}) and inertial macroscale of the toy fish ($\mathrm{Re}=10^2-10^3$~\cite{Boudet2025}) could also contribute through different hydrodynamic interaction mechanisms.
+Finally, we test our model on experiments with crowded robotic toy fish in 2D by Boudet \textit{et al}.~\cite{Boudet2025} (blue data in Fig.~\ref{fig:fig4}c plotted as a function of dimensionless (area) density $NA_{\mathrm{fish}}/\pi R^2$, where $A_{\mathrm{fish}}=\pi/4\cdot 7.6 \cdot 1.9$ cm$^2$ is the cross-sectional area of the robot swimming in a circular confinement of radius $R=15$ cm).
+The 2D model of Eq.~\ref{eq:4} fits the data well ($b_{\mathrm{fish}}=2.9\pm 0.4$), predicting a collision time $\tau_{\mathrm{fish}}\approx 1$ s.
+This is reasonable given the lower beating frequency of the robotic fish $f_{\mathrm{fish}}= 2-7.7$ Hz compared to $f_{\mathrm{a}}\approx 3-10$ Hz.
+The model can thus be used regardless of swimmer type and Reynolds number (\textit{Artemia} $\mathrm{Re}=10^0-10^1$~\cite{backholm_artemia,Williams1994}, toy fish $\mathrm{Re}=10^2-10^3$~\cite{Boudet2025}).
+Living organisms actively adapt and respond to their environment in a much more intricate manner than a robotic toy fish, rendering different collision dynamics, as captured by $\tau$ and $\sigma$.
+Future work could investigate such differences in living and inanimate systems.
+At very high $N^*$ in Fig.~\ref{fig:fig4}c, the data for all experimental cases falls below the theoretical line, potentially indicating the transition to jamming of the swimmers.